Filiplain/Hackthebox_writeups/README.md

 ## Hackthebox_writeups

-This are Hackthebox writeups of OSCP-like retired machines for practicing the reporting.
+These are Hackthebox writeups of OSCP-like retired machines for practicing the reporting.

 # Machines
 ---------